laser-institute/reproducible-research/rr-learning-lab-2.md

-# Getting Started With RStudio Desktop
+# Reproducible Research - Learning Lab 2: Getting Started With RStudio Desktop

 ## Introduction
 This week, we've been using [RStudio Cloud](https://rstudio.cloud/), which is a fully-featured version of the RStudio Interactive Development Environment.
 Now, we want to support your use of RStudio Desktop.